SalomePlatform/smesh/doc/salome/gui/SMESH/input/radial_prism_algo.rst

 .. centered::
 	*"Distribution of layers"* hypothesis

-*Distribution of layers* hypothesis allows using any of :ref:`1D Hypotheses <a1d_meshing_hypo_page>` to define the distribution of mesh layers.
+*Distribution of layers* hypothesis allows using most of :ref:`1D Hypotheses <a1d_meshing_hypo_page>` to define the distribution of mesh layers.